iworks/sierotki/readme.txt

 == Changelog ==

+= 2.7.8 - 2021-01-xx =
+* Added `orphan_replace` filter to add ability to force replacements on any string.

 = 2.7.7 - 2020-06-20 =
 * Added `orphan_skip_replacement` filter to force skip replacements.
 Check FAQ to know how to use it.